 National Orchid Garden.
 Part of the botanical garden, this is a maze of trails with hundreds of different orchids.
 Lovely. $3 reduced from 15 if senior.

-Reflections at Burkit Chandu.
+Reflections at Bukit Chandu.
 World War Two interpretative centre that commemorates the battle of Pasir Panjang and the men of the Malay Regiment who fought in it.
 Bukit Chandu (Malay for Opium Hill) was the site of some of the fiercest fighting during World War II, culminating in what was to become known as the Battle of Singapore.
 Point 226, the military position where 1,400 men of the Malay Regiment made their last stand against the 13,000-strong Imperial Japanese Army on 14 February 1942.
-The men of the “C” Company of the 1st Malay Brigade held their ground despite being heavily outnumbered, and fought to their deaths.
+The men of the “C” Company of the 1st Malay Brigade held their ground despite being heavily outnumbered and fought to their deaths.
 In the aftermath of the battle, many of the regiment’s troopers were killed for refusing to remove their uniforms, embodying their regimental motto ‘Ta’at Setia’ (brave and true).

 The best way to explore the bridge is through the Southern Ridges Walk, a five-kilometre hiking trail that takes you through three major parks: Kent Ridge Park, Telok Blangah Hill Park and Mount Faber Park.
 It is the latter two that Henderson Waves connects.